• Skip to primary navigation

 Mustard seeds

-• Mustard seeds are strong with an earthy flavour.
+• Mustard seeds are strong with an earthy flavor.
 It possesses many health benefits due to its high source of nutrients and antioxidant properties.

 • I use black mustard seeds and prefer them to be the same as the fennel quantity.